-Pre-tenure faculty face a great deal of pressure to keep publishing.
+Pre-tenure faculty face a great deal of pressure to keep publishing and keeping productivity steady.
 Yet after a few rejections, they can stumble and question their confidence.

 A client, Anna, came to me because she could not complete her writing.
 She had deep writer’s block and it led to a negative performance review.
 A top journal had rejected the piece by saying that the topic was not relevant to the field.
 The topic was the work that she was most passionate about.
 Untangling the threads of her experience ,this piece reflected what she viewed as her purpose—her meaningful work.
 The rejection led her to believe that her field doubted the value of her work.
 We talked through whether one set of three editors could reflect the field.
 We also considered that if the field did not value her work, would she stop her work: Rather than becoming more afraid, Anna redoubled her faith in her work.
 Part of her purpose, she believed was to shift the field to embrace a broader range of understanding of the field, and a broader range of perspectives.
 Rejection, then, will be expected, but she could feel in her core that her work was valuable and that she had to find the strengthen to engage in her work from within—future rejections would fuel her fire rather than extinguish it.